 If you send us enquiries via our H&H online shop using the contact form, your details from the enquiry form, including the contact data you provided there, will be forwarded to our sales partner and stored there for the purpose of processing the enquiry and in the event of follow-up questions.
 These data will not be passed on to our sales partner responsible for your country without your permission.
 This processor is contractually obliged to comply with the data protection regulations of H&H.

-With your permission, we will transfer your data within the framework of order processing in accordance with Art.
-28 DSGVO to our sales partner responsible for you, who will take care of your enquiry and the further course of the business process.
+With your permission, we will transfer your data within the framework of order processing in accordance with sect.
+28 GDPR to our sales partner responsible for you, who will take care of your enquiry and the further course of the business process.

 Data will only be transferred to third countries (outside the EU) if you are in a third country yourself and the sales partner responsible for you is also in a third country.

-The processing of the data entered in the contact form is therefore carried out exclusively on the basis of your permission (Art.
+The processing of the data entered in the contact form is therefore carried out exclusively on the basis of your permission (sect.
 6 para.
-1 lit. a DSGVO).
+1 letter a GDPR).
 You can withdraw this consent at any time by contacting our sales partner.
 An informal notification by e-mail is sufficient for this purpose.
 The legality of the data processing operations carried out until withdrawal remains unaffected by the withdrawal.